Component parts and Assembly

 * Check Fanfare/horn

-* Check windows, reset as necessary
+* Enter radio Code as necessary

 * Reset ABS/ESP See page 13 for procedures.
+This is best done while slowly moving the car.

 * On road test ensure that the indicators cancel when straightening up after left and right hand turns.
-(If this fault is present then the steering wheel has been incorrectly aligned)